huggingface/setfit/scripts/adapet/ADAPET/README.md

                 --task_name='SetFit/amazon_reviews_multi_ja'\
 ```

-This will hopefully run ADAPET and evaluate it on the test set for the 8 and 64 splits.
+This will run ADAPET and evaluate it on the test set for the 8 and 64 splits.

 In the multilingual case, ADAPET runs in the "each" scenario as described in the paper by default.
 You can change this by adding a multilingual argument, such as